 Seriously, this may seem silly…but batch cooking bacon in the oven has changed my whole keto meal prep breakfast game.
 And, being able to have cooked bacon on-hand in my freezer that I can reheat in the microwave is a lifesaver on busy days!

-How to Cook Bacon in the Oven that’s Crispy & Perfect as Ever:
+How to Cook Bacon that’s Crispy & Perfect as Ever:

 Cooking bacon is fairly simple to begin with—but baking bacon is so unbelievably easy, I don’t know why I didn’t start doing it sooner!

-To start, you’ll need a sheet pan or two, depending on how much oven baked bacon you’d like to make and the size of your bacon slices.
-I recommend lining your pans with foil to catch the grease and for easier cleanup!
+First, you’ll need a sheet pan or two, depending on how much oven baked bacon you’d like to make and the size of your bacon slices.
+I recommend lining your baking sheet with foil to catch the grease and for easier cleanup!

 First, place your baked bacon strips onto paper towels to cool.